User Guide

 Plot Style

-Hiding specific elements from the plot (e.g. the uncertainty band) is done like this:
+Hide specific elements from the plot (e.g. the uncertainty band):

-# the array length must match the amount of fits handled by this plot object.
+# The array length must match the number of fits handled by this plot

 p.customize('model_error_band', 'hide', [True])

-In order to change the name for the data set and suppress the second output, use the following call:
+Change the name for the data set and suppress the second output:

 p.customize('data', 'label', [(0, "test data"), (1, '__del__')])

-Marker type, size and color of the marker and error bars can also be customized:
+Customize marker type, size and color for the marker and error bars:

 p.customize('data', 'marker', [(0, 'o'), (1,'o')])